Undergraduate Fund for Academic Conferences

 The Department of African American Studies created an opportunity for funding for academic conferences in 2017 to enable our concentrators to participate in academic conferences and workshops related to their independent work or other research activities.

-This funding opportunity is available to all currently enrolled AAS concentrators and the application is open from early September to late June.
+This funding opportunity is available to all currently enrolled AAS concentrators and the application is open from early September to June.
 Students are eligible for one award up to $1,500 per academic year.

 How to Apply and When